lucasskoff/FirstStepsOpenGL/README.md

 # FirstStepsOpenGL

-Following tutorials to learn and understand graphics processing with the dream to someday work for WETA studios.
+Following tutorials to learn and understand graphics processing.

 The goal is to make one unique code contribution a day for 3 years.